DvirArazi/Neo-Chess/README.md

 # Neo-Chess
 A web app for playing the [Neo-Chess](https://drive.google.com/file/d/10pV7-9lJQFRZTzzAW7kAqcoKpfg2OiMj/view?usp=drivesdk) chess variant.
 * Frontend written in TypeScript with React in Next.js
-* Backend written in TypeScript with Node.js and Express
+* Backend written in TypeScript with Express in Node.js
 * Fully typed real-time communication using Socket.io.
 * The app uses sign in with Google for safe authentication and remembers the user using cookies for future sessions.
 * Database with MongoDB Atlas.